Jordan-Trimarchi/BuskTilDawn/README.md

 ![altText](./readme-images/3.png)

 At this you want to attend the event and realize you may forget.
 Time to login!
-Create an account with validation for email, password length, password complexity, and password consistency
+Create an account with validation for email, password length, password complexity, and password consistency.

 ![altText](./readme-images/9.png)

 Already have an account?
-Login to view your existing schedule
+Login to view your existing schedule.

 ![altText](./readme-images/4.png)